danielearwicker/computed-async-mobx/README.md

 ## autorunThrottled

-Much like the standard `autorunAsync`, except that the initial run of the function happens synchronously.
+Much like the standard `autorun` with the `delay` option, except that the initial run of the function happens synchronously.

 (This is used by `throttledComputed` to allow it to be synchronously initialized.)